KX Monitoring runs on a central server and monitors the status of satellite servers.

 Any functionality detailed in the Monitoring dashboards that relates to server memory or CPU utilization statistics requires a running SysMon process publishing relevant stats to the Ops Tickerplant process.

-SysMon uses the SIGAR library.
+Alternatively SysMon may be configured to use the SIGAR library.
 The shell and commands are implemented in Java and include implementations of well-known commands such as:

 ||display system ARP cache|